 Guest post writing and images are from Crystal Buckey.

-Crystal Buckey is a storytelling photographer and creative director based out of St. Louis, MO.
+About Crystal: Crystal Buckey is a storytelling photographer and creative director based out of St. Louis, MO.
 She is passionate about capturing authentic moments for families.
 Telling their unique story.
 The beautiful perfectly messy, real one.